 1st spot: mile 2- 92nd Street and Gowanus Expressway, Brooklyn

-It’s basically the beginning of the race and a chance for you the see the impressive mass of runner.
-This is not the most quiet spot but don’t hesitate to make your way closer to the action.
+It’s basically the beginning of the race and a chance to see the impressive mass of runners.
+This is not the quietest spot but don’t hesitate to make your way closer to the action.
 The advantage is that you can move around in order to watch the race further down.

 2nd spot: 8 mile – Brooklyn Academy of Music, Brooklyn